Treatment of Goodwill in a Business Purchase

 While it’s a valuable asset, the treatment of goodwill can be complex when it comes to accounting and financial reporting.

 In this post, we’ll explore the treatment of goodwill in a business purchase, including what it is, how it’s valued, and how it’s accounted for in financial statements.

 Goodwill is an intangible asset that arises when a company has a good reputation.
-Goodwill is found on the company’s balance sheet and it is listed as an asset.
-The higher the value of goodwill, the more that business has to pay for acquisitions or success in improving their market share.
+Goodwill is found on the company’s balance sheet, and it is listed as an asset.
+The higher the value of goodwill, the more that business has to pay for acquisitions or success in improving its market share.

-Goodwill is the name given to the reputation and the goodwill of a business.
-It represents the ability of the business to continue to generate money after the sale.
+Goodwill is the name given to the reputation and goodwill of a business.
+It represents the business’s ability to continue generating money after the sale.
 It includes such intangibles as the business location, the image of the business, the brand name of the business, the reputation of the employees, and the ability of the business to continue to generate business and keep the same customers.
 Without goodwill, a business that is losing money would find it difficult to sell.

 The following are some reasons for positive goodwill:

 - It has a loyal customer base that will continue to purchase from the new owner.

 - It has a high-quality workforce that is efficient and reliable.

 - It is situated in a strategic location where it attracts a lot of customers.